anilzen/QTHub/content/outreach/outreach.md

 design:
   columns: '1'
 ---

 ## Quantum-Steampunk Creative Writing

-The course *Writing Quantum Steampunk: Science-Fiction Workshop* is taking place at the University of Maryland during Spring 2026.
+The course Writing Quantum Steampunk: Science-Fiction Workshop is taking place at the University of Maryland during Spring 2026.
 The course is cross-listed across physics, computer science, chemistry, mechanical engineering, English, and arts and humanities.
-Additional details, including course structure and teaching materials, are available on the [Quantum Steampunk teaching page](https://quantumsteampunk.umiacs.io/teaching/).
+See [here](https://quantumsteampunk.umiacs.io/teaching/) for details.

-The Maryland Quantum-Thermodynamics Hub hosted the *Quantum-Steampunk Short-Story Contest* in 2022–2023.
-Information about the contest finalists, rules, and judges can be found on the [Contest page](https://qtd-hub.umd.edu/contest/).
+The Maryland Quantum-Thermodynamics Hub hosted the Quantum-Steampunk Short-Story Contest in 2022–2023.
+You can read the finalists, as well as learn about the rules and judges, [here](https://qtd-hub.umd.edu/contest/).

 ## YouTube channel